discretize/discretize-guides/fractals/shattered-observatory/index.md

 - Share <Boon name="Alacrity"/> with <Skill name="Orders from Above"/>.
 - Use <Skill name="Surge of the Mists"/> with the special action key to break the defiance bar.
 - Share <Boon name="Might"/> with <Skill name="Heroic Command"/>.
-- Weapon swap and change to <Skill name="Legendary Renegade Stance"/>.
+- Weapon swap and change to <Skill name="Legendary Assassin Stance"/>.

 **Archdiviner**